Who is this weirdo?

 In the spring of 2020 he was voted best local musician, and best guitar teacher, in the Ottawa Valley/North Grenville Readers Choice Awards.

-Darren is keeping busy writing new songs for Creeping Beauty, both in full band and acoustic duo format, and recently completed studio recording for a new Famous Underground release.
+Darren is also keeping busy writing new songs for Creeping Beauty, and recently completed studio recording for a new Famous Underground release.

 He has been hard at work writing the follow-up instrumental album to Lifting the Curse and continues to create completely irresponsible music videos!